Frequently Asked Questions

 Third is processing time.
 Fresh coconut meat is rich with enzymes that decompose carbohydrates, fats and proteins very fast.
 The rancid and sometimes rotten odor, are due to the decomposition products: acetic acid from carbohydrates, free fatty acids from fats, and rotten protein.

 Fourth is intensity of heating.
 Heating above 100 degrees centigrade, which can happen in the dry process of producing VCO, cooks the protein and caramelize the sugar present in the coconut meat, giving off the odor of caramelized protein.
 Some people may like this odor.
-Due to presence of heating by-products in the oil, some harshness in the throat (tends to be “caught”) maybe
+Due to presence of heating by-products in the oil, some harshness in the throat (tends to be “caught”) maybe felt when drinking it.

 2. Are all VCOs available in the market have the same efficacy even if the taste and smell differ?